Emerald Gemstone: Tips on Selecting the Perfect Emerald Ring

 Inclusions are natural internal characteristics that can affect the transparency of the stone.
 While some emerald inclusions are more visible than others, the number, size, and location of the inclusions should be considered when determining the emerald's quality.

-Finally, it's crucial to take into account any emerald improvements that might have been made.
-Some common enhancements include oiling, which helps to improve the appearance of inclusions, and resin filling, which can also improve the appearance of the stone.
+Finally, it's crucial to take into account any emerald gemstone improvements that might have been made.
+Some common enhancements include oiling, which helps to improve the appearance of inclusions, and resin filling, which can also improve the appearance of the emerald gemstone.
 While enhancements can improve the appearance of an emerald, they can also affect its value.

 Popular Styles of Emerald Rings